 I’m just going to admit it; I’m not a sports-event fan.
 More like a watch-the-crowd-and-eat-food kind of girl.
-This tidbit of wisdom is going to be very helpful, Marriage Tip: Don’t Take Your Wife to Sporting Events.
+But sometimes I go to sporting events just to make my hubby happy.
+Marriage tip: don’t take your wife to sporting events.

 I think most of us female spectators who like to eat, should stay home instead of going to a game.
 But who wants to miss out on a night out on the town, your favourite snacks, and a chance to embarrass your husband…not me.